235-Postemergence Grass Control for Wild Blueberries

 Growth of treated grass weeds stops shortly after application.
 Symptoms include loss of vigor, yellowing or reddening, burnback and eventual death to the treated grass plant.
 Symptoms are generally observed within one to three weeks, depending on the grass weed species and the temperature and rainfall.
 If green grass growth resumes or more seedlings emerge within two weeks, it will be necessary to treat again.

 Use for grasses not controlled by Velpar®, Pronone® or Sinbar®, or to control grasses to which pre-emergence herbicides were not applied.
 Only annual and perennial grass weeds are susceptible to Poast®, Fusilade® or Select®.
 Many grass species will occur in wild blueberry fields.
 Examples of those requiring additional control include annual grasses such as witchgrass, fall panicum or fools hay.
 Perennial grasses needing additional control include bunch-grass or little bluestem, and quackgrass.
-Refer to Wild Blueberry Fact Sheet No. 249, Weeds 9, for grass identification.
+Refer to the Weed ID tool for grass identification.

 Timing: Growth Stage Very Important